 Today, at West Wing Writers, Zach helps leaders — from experts, to executives, to a former US president — deepen our public conversation.
 He works on speeches, op-eds, and books that challenge common wisdom and inspire people to solve problems.

-Before joining West Wing Writers, Zach taught rhetoric at George Washington University, and collaborated on the NPR program Invisibilia.
-He was a Nonfiction Teaching Fellow at Columbia University, where he previously earned a Masters in Fine Arts.
+Zach taught rhetoric at George Washington University, and he was a nonfiction teaching fellow at Columbia University, where he previously earned a Master of Fine Arts.

-Originally from South Florida, he now lives in Washington, DC.
+Originally from South Florida, he now lives in San Francisco.